 - All students

 - Two lowest performing racial/ethnic groups determined by comparing performance of racial/ethnic groups from the prior year.
 Please see additional information below for determining these groups.

 - High focus.
 Students are included in the high focus student group if they are identified as any of the following:

-- Economically disadvantaged
+- o Economically disadvantaged

-- EB student/EL (current and monitored)
+- EB student (current and monitored)

-- Current special education
+- o Current special education

-- Highly mobile (foster, homeless, migrant).
-Please see additional information below for determining this group.
+- Highly mobile (foster, homeless, migrant)

-Two Lowest Performing Racial/Ethnic Groups from the Prior Year
+Two Lowest Performing Racial/Ethnic Groups from the Prior Year lowest prior year identification.
+See Minimum Size later in the chapter.

-The two lowest-performing racial/ethnic groups from the prior year are determined by averaging the Academic Achievement RLA and mathematics indicators from the prior year.
+The two lowest-performing racial/ethnic groups from the prior year are identified based on the lowest combined percentage outcomes from the Academic Achievement RLA and mathematics indicators from the prior year for each student group.
+Minimum size requirements must be met to be evaluated for the